databaseCaching (Beta)

 🧠 Caching Strategy

-To enhance performance and reduce unnecessary image transformations, ImageAura is building a two-tier caching system that temporarily stores previously transformed images either in memory or on disk.
+To enhance performance and reduce unnecessary image transformations, PichaX is building a two-tier caching system that temporarily stores previously transformed images either in memory or/and a global CDN network.

 This system is best-effort and non-persistent, meaning cached images are not guaranteed to be available.
 Users should always provide the original image source (src) in every request.